capr/capr/README.md

 ## Stuff I've been working on

+### Web Application Platform for Business Apps

+[Allegory SDK](https://github.com/allegory-software/allegory-sdk), a powerful full stack for developing database-driven business apps on the web.

 ### Tools

 [multigit](https://github.com/capr/mgit), a tool for checking out multiple git repositories overlaid onto the same directory, similar to a union filesystem, where each repository is a layer.
 Used as the package manager of luapower (and the reason the repos in there don't keep documentation in `README.md`, but in `<module>.md`).